A Bad Day to be a Toyota

 On the wet surface, my wife at the time briefly lost control of her Audi A3.
 Leaving the road and down the sloped embankment to the earth below, the car spun two different “360’s!”
 Spinning both clockwise and then rolling over as it tumbled down the embankment.

-To this day, the only thing Buck remembers of the accident was telling her mother as they crawled out of the broken windows that she needed to “Go back in and get daddy’s tennis balls.”
+To this day, the only thing Buck remembers of the accident was telling her mother as they crawled out through the broken glass windows that she, "Needed to go back in and get daddy’s tennis balls.”

 Redux